Apr 29, 2025

 Let’s dive deep into KYB, how it differs from KYC, and how we verify businesses at Sumsub.

-What is KYB verification?
+What is KYB (Know Your Business) verification?

 Know Your Business verification, or KYB, is a due diligence procedure aimed at establishing the structure, ownership (including the Ultimate Beneficial Owner or UBO), economic profile, or group structure (if applicable) of a business.
 It also involves procedures for establishing the purpose of a business relationship and the activities of the business in question.
 This process enables companies to determine the authenticity of the entities they are dealing with to ensure they are not being used to conceal the identities of owners for illegitimate purposes.
+KYB also includes assessing the purpose of business relationships and the nature of their operations to ensure they aren’t being used to conceal illicit activities such as money laundering or fraud.

 Know Your Business verification measures are key components of Anti-Money Laundering (AML) and Combating the Financing of Terrorism (CFT) regulations.
 They are also legally required by the Financial Action Task Force (FATF), regional regulations such as the 5th and 6th EU AML directives, and various national AML laws.